Adélie penguin research

 Automated Penguin Monitoring System

 Australian scientists have revolutionised the gathering of data from penguins.
-Before the new method was in place, scientists had to handle penguins repeatedly to obtain the information they wanted.
-Now the Automated Penguin Monitoring System automatically weighs, identifies and determines the direction of penguins as they walk across a weighing platform which has been placed between their breeding colony and the sea.
+Before the new method was in place, scientists had to handle penguins repeatedly to obtain the data required.
+Now, the Automated Penguin Monitoring System is used to automatically weigh, identify and determine the direction of penguins as they walk across a weighing platform placed between the breeding colony and the sea.
+This method of gathering data ensures the least disturbance and is less stressful for the penguins.

 To identify each bird, scientists use a tiny electronic tag which they implant under the skin of the penguins.
 As the birds step onto the platform, their tag activates the system.
 Readings can then be obtained of how long each bird has been away foraging and how much food the bird gives to its chick.
 The weighing of penguins is important, as scientists can then tell how much krill and fish they are eating and delivering to their chicks.